oaeproject/Hilary/README.md

 server 192.168.1.2:2001; # assuming 192.168.1.2 is the external network IP address ...
 ```

-Also, don't forget that running `Hilary` locally implies installing several other packages, namely `soffice` (libreoffice), `pdftotext` and `pdf2htmlEX`.
-You can find instructions on how to do this [here](https://github.com/brecke/Hilary/wiki/Manual-installation-&-setup).
-If you can't get pdf2htmlEX installed on your system, you may use a docker container instead, by replacing the `config.previews.pdf2htmlEX.binary` setting to `docker-compose run --rm oae-pdf2htmlex pdf2htmlEX`.
-On mac osx you can find all three in homebrew.

 #### Run the server and the containers